microsoft/MixedRealityToolkit-Unity/Documentation/usingupm.md

 The [Unity Package Manager](Packaging/MRTK_Packages.md#unity-package-manager) section of the [Mixed Reality Toolkit package](Packaging/MRTK_Packages.md) article describes the avaiable MRTK packages, their contents and the scenarios for their use.

 To add an MRTK package, modify the dependencies section of the `Packages/manifest.json` file.
-The following example illustrates adding the foundation, tools and examples packages, the standard assets package will be added automatically as a dependency of the foundation..
+The following example illustrates adding the foundation, tools and examples packages, the standard assets package will be added automatically as a dependency of the foundation.

 ```
   "dependencies": {